 Brown ID Fellowship Mission Statement: The Brown University Infectious Diseases Fellowship provides comprehensive training in the field of infectious diseases including patient care, the art of being a consultant, diagnostics, responsible use of antimicrobials, preventing transmission of infectious diseases; and provides career and research mentoring to the next generation of infectious diseases physician-scientists, clinicians, and clinician-educators.

 The cornerstone of the fellowship program is exposure to the full array of infectious diseases in both the inpatient and outpatient clinical settings (see descriptions of ambulatory clinical programs).
-Fellows participate in inpatient consultation services at Rhode Island Hospital (RIH), The Miriam Hospital (TMH), and the Providence Veterans Administration Medical Center (PVAMC) where they evaluate patients admitted to the medical and surgical services, including patients admitted to all of the specialty intensive care units.
+Fellows participate in inpatient consultation services at Rhode Island Hospital (RIH), The Miriam Hospital (TMH), Women & Infants Hospital and the Providence Veterans Administration Medical Center (PVAMC) where they evaluate patients admitted to the medical and surgical services, including patients admitted to all of the specialty intensive care units.

 Clinical Microbiology rotation at RIH: 1st Year fellows spend three weeks in the Clinical Microbiology Laboratories of the Lifespan Academic Medical Center to become familiar with the functioning of a large high-volume lab.
 The rotation focuses on the basic principles of processing specimens, performing cultures and other diagnostic assays, and performing drug susceptibility testing.
 Fellows work directly with laboratory technicians in various sections of the lab, participate in daily rounds with the Director and Associate Director of the lab, and learn how the lab interacts with other parts of the ID Division including the Antimicrobial Stewardship and Infection Control/Hospital Epidemiology programs.
 The rotation is supervised by Dr. Tao Hong and Dr. Sara Geffert (graduate of the Brown ID fellowship Program)

 Outpatient Longitudinal Clinic: Each fellow is assigned to one half day of clinic per week (Tuesday or Thursday morning) at The Miriam Hospital Immunology and Infectious Diseases Center.
 Education focuses on HIV medicine, treatment of hepatitis C infection, and treating patients who are receiving OPAT.
 Each fellow works with two faculty members who are assigned as clinic preceptors for the Tuesday and Thursday sessions.
-Preceptors include Drs.
-Sanchez, Beckwith, Larkin, and Garland.

 The Providence VA Medical Center ID Rotation: Fellows rotate through the Providence VA Medical Center as 2nd year fellows.
 The VA ID rotation includes rounding on the inpatient consult service, participating in outpatient specialty clinics (HIV, wound clinic), and participating in other activities of the ID Division including antibiotic stewardship and infection control/hospital epidemiology.
 The rotation is supervised by Dr. Melissa Gaitanis, Section Head of Infectious Diseases.